mcmartins/mkt-consumer/README.md

 BeeQueue is used as it is a lightweight and performant queue implementation for Node.js.
 [Ref 2](https://github.com/LewisJEllis/bee-queue)

 Redis is holding the Queue and ensuring messages are stored in case of system failure.
 Redis Sentinel could be used in order to ensure HA.
-Note that no tunning configurations were implemented [Ref 3](http://shokunin.co/blog/2014/11/11/operational_redis.html)
+Note that no tunning configurations were implemented.
+[Ref 3](http://shokunin.co/blog/2014/11/11/operational_redis.html)

 **NOTE:** The endpoint is open and no authentication is required (I didn't want to mess with the system you have to test it).
 In a productive environment the api should be provided over https and should require authentication.